 But they definitely benefit the bacteria that digest them, producing methane gas as a by product.

 Note: Everyone produces methane gas.
 But excess amounts with a strong sulfur smell?
-Not good.

 Your emotional state also affects your hiking nutrient absorption.